-In this article, we will discuss what customers are most concerned about and where we see our technology partners focusing their efforts regarding security, as-a-service offerings, multicloud, recovery and next-generation solutions in the data protection market.
+In this article, we will discuss what customers are most concerned about and where we see our technology partners focusing their efforts regarding security, backup storage targets, as-a-service offerings, multicloud, recovery, regulatory pressures, and next-generation solutions in the data protection market.

 Although ransomware has been around for some time, it continues to remain a threat to organizations.
 According to IDC's 2021 Ransomware Study, approximately 37 percent of global organizations were the victim of some form of ransomware attack in 2021.
+And according to Verizon Data Breach Investigations Report, that trend has continued with an almost 13 percent increase in 2022 (an increase as large as the last five years combined).
 Unfortunately, ransomware attacks won't be ending any time soon and will most likely evolve, making security top of mind for business leaders.

 When it comes to ransomware, zero trust architecture and immutable storage are effective defenses.
 To take backup and recovery one step further, data isolation in some form of vault solution is the best protection.
 Important considerations around data vaulting include the level of isolation and additional services and resources for recovery operations, such as a clean room and various analytics packages.

 In addition, the ability to provide analytics and observations on the backup stream is proving to be a key innovation in the data protection space.
 By its very nature, backup touches everything important within a customer's environment.
 Analytics performed on the backup data (or by the backup client) are an effective way to determine if an encryption event is occurring and the blast radius of a cyber-attack.
+Today, nearly every data protection OEM has a basic level of anomaly detection designed to alert administrators when large numbers of changes to data occur.
 Supplementing this with advanced artificial intelligence and machine learning techniques allows for deeper inspection and additional insight around aspects like dwell time (how long have the attackers been in the network) and silent infection (where is the code waiting to reinfect).
 This type of information is invaluable in reducing recovery time from a cyber-attack.

 Today, data protection offerings can be consumed in a variety of ways: from a simple subscription model that shifts costs from CAPEX to OPEX to fully managed operations through as-a-service offerings, where customers are provided a service-level agreement (SLA) and per unit cost to protect.
 Generally available data protection offerings in the market include: